Serp1co/j17-coding-exercises-1/README.md

 ---

+## Need Some Guidance?

+Check out the [hints](./hints.md) file for optional tips and pointers on each exercise.

 **Happy Coding!**
 Explore these exercises at your own pace, and feel free to expand or adapt them based on what you need to learn or teach.